You may have occasionally run across the term ‘2FA‘ or to give it its full name ‘two-factor authentication‘.

 Push notification authentication is more secure than many other forms of authentication but it is not perfect.

 As well as the risk of the device hosting the app being compromised, users could also inadvertently approve a fraudulent hack either by just tapping approve without looking or accidentally approving the wrong notification.

 Will two-factor authentication protect me?

-Two-factor authentication is by no means perfect.
-It can and has been compromised as far back as 2011 when RSA admitted that its SecurID authentication tokens had been breached.
+Two-factor authentication is not perfect.
+It can and has been compromised as far back as 2011 when RSA admitted that its SecurID authentication hardware tokens had been breached.

 Two-factor authentication is also unable to prevent accounts and devices fall victim to different types of attack.
 Account recovery is one of the most vulnerable areas of two-factor authentication.
 This is the system where you can reset your passwords or user names if you have forgotten them.